rcazzara/seldovia/_people/Brun_Mervin_Harold.md

 superintendent.
 He also worked as a store manager in Seldovia and Seward.

-He died February 2, 1993 and is buried in the Seldovia City Cemetery, Plo #566.
+He died February 9, 1993 and is buried in the Seldovia City Cemetery, Plot #566.